CalebEverett/arloader/README.md

     },
 ```

-If you are creating your NFTs with the [Metaplex Candy Machine](https://docs.metaplex.com/create-candy/introduction), you can create a json file with links it that you can copy and paste into your candy machine config by running the command below. `<GLOB>` should match your metadata files (`*.json`, e.g.).
+If you are creating your NFTs with the [Metaplex Candy Machine](https://docs.metaplex.com/create-candy/introduction), you can create a json file with links it that you can copy and paste into your candy machine config by running the command below. `<GLOB>` can match your either your asset or metadata files.

 ```
 arloader write-metaplex-items <GLOB> --manifest-path <MANIFEST_PATH>